Mtrsaumik/supersimple-website/README.md

-# supersimple-website
+# supersimple-website01
-this is for practice.
-I use HTML, CSS and JavaScript here.
+I use HTML, CSS and JavaScript here. this is for practice.